-If you see a wolf: Do Not Run.
+If you see a wolf, do not run.
 Do not surprise the wolf.
 Make noise to ensure that the wolf is aware of your presence.
-A wolf is not likely to attack a person unless it feels trapped, provoked or if you appear to be prey (which is why you should not run).
+A wolf is not likely to attack a person unless it feels trapped or provoked or if you appear to be prey (which is why you should not run).
 If you are with a group, gather everyone together if possible and move as a group.

 Description & Identification

 Most gray wolves have coats of grizzled gray or brown with lighter fur on the undersides.
 However, wolves may also have solid coats of black or white.
 They have bushy tails, narrow chests, long legs, and large feet.

 Average Height: 27 to 33 inches at the shoulder

 Average Weight: 60 to 130 pounds (adult male); 45 to 80 pounds (adult female)